sylvia010402/predicting-success-in-online-learning/docs/data_dictionary.md

 ## Dataset Overview

 This dataset captures student-level data from the first year of HarvardX and MITx MOOCs (Fall 2012 - Summer 2013).
 Each row represents one enrolled student across 13 courses from both institutions.
+Due to person de-identification issues, we could not retrive the user data for the courses titled MITx.

 ## Course Information